 How many cans of preserves do I need for a vermouth appetizer for 4 people?

-For 4 people, estimate 3-4 varied cans: one of anchovies (8-10 fillets), one of mussels or cockles, and one of sardines or tuna.
-Complement with olives, gherkins, and bread.
+For 4 people, estimate 3-4 varied cans: one of anchovies (8-10 fillets), one of mussels or cockles, and one of sardines or albacore tuna.
+Supplement with olives, gherkins, and bread.
 It's better to have fewer quality cans than many mediocre ones.

 What time is vermouth hour in Spain?

-Traditional vermouth hour in Spain is between 12:00 and 14:00, as an aperitif before the main meal.
+The traditional vermouth hour in Spain is between 12:00 PM and 2:00 PM, as an appetizer before the main meal.
 In Barcelona, this tradition is especially ingrained on Sundays, although it is increasingly enjoyed any day of the week.

 Can smoked products be used with vermouth?

 Yes, smoked products are excellent companions for vermouth.
-Smoked salmon, smoked sardines, and smoked cod work especially well with reserve red vermouth, whose woody notes blend with the smoky fish flavor.
+Smoked salmon, smoked sardines, and smoked cod work especially well with red reserva vermouth, whose woody notes blend with the smoke of the fish.

 Conclusion

 From Mercat del Ninot in Barcelona, we have been selecting the best seafood products for over 35 years.
-If this guide has been helpful, explore our catalog at bacalalo.com and receive the same quality at home that we have been selling in the market since 1990.
+If this guide has been useful to you, explore our catalog at bacalalo.com and receive the same quality at home that we have been selling in the market since 1990.

 Discover more